American Express Platinum Card: Benefits, Costs & Sign-Up Bonus

 IMG_2863

-American Express Platinum Cardholders also are given a membership card for Priority Pass.
+American Express Platinum Cardholders are also given a membership card for Priority Pass.
 With this membership, you can enter any of the Priority Pass network clubs with up to two guests.
-We’ve visited some of the clubs and the quality can vary.
-We like the Club MCO locations in Orlando but the Wingtips Lounge at JFK left something to be desired.
+We’ve visited some of the clubs, and the quality can vary.
+We like the Club MCO locations in Orlando, but the Wingtips Lounge at JFK left something to be desired.

 Like other American Express cards, the Platinum Card lists various AMEX offers on your account throughout the year.